Watts-Lab/deliberation-empirica/docs/batchConfig.md

 ### `treatments`

-list of strings, each string corresponding to a treatment condition defined in the ` treatmentFile`
+list of strings, each string corresponding to a treatment condition defined in the ` treatmentFile`.

+### `payoffs`

+When multiple treatments are included in the batch, the dispatcher will attempt to assign participants to maximize the total payoff.
+A different payoff is assigned for each treatment, with the order of the payoffs matching the order that treatments are included in the `treatments` argument.

+The dispatcher sorts treatments in order of greatest payoff to least payoff, trying to fill the highest payoff treatments.
+This means that if you have a backup condition that you want to use only if a player cannot be assigned to any other treatment, you can give it a lower payoff, and it will be assigned later.

+### `knockdowns`

+Knockdown factors that are used to reduce the payoff of a treatment for its n+1st use, to encourage diverse assignment between treatments.

+The knockdown factor can be specified in three ways.

+- as a single number in the range [0,1] that is applied to any treatment when it is used
+- as an array of numbers number in the range [0,1] with length corresponding to the number of treatments, with each position in the array used to knock down the payoff for the corresponding treatment
+- as a square matrix of numbers in the range [0,1] with each dimension equal to the number of treatments.
+In this case, when a particular treatment is used, all treatment payoffs can be knocked down by varying amounts.
+This can be used when treatments sit in a multidimensional treatment space, and instead of distributing assignment across a discrete number of treatments we want to distribute assignment across the space.

+See [Player assignment to groups](groupAssignment.md) for more details.

+### `dispatchWait`

+window for collecting participants before randomizing to groups, in seconds

 ### `preregister`

 [true/false] whether the data collected in this batch should be preregistered and used in data analysis.
 Use false when testing or developing

-### `dispatchWait`

-window for collecting participants before randomizing to groups, in seconds

 ### `platformConsent`